* Translated by AI

 After the match, Lee Chung-yong (center-left) and Ki Sung-yueng embraced. /Photo=Korea Professional Football League

-When Koo Ja-cheol, who has transitioned into administration after retirement, told reporters that he envied Ki Sung-yueng and Lee Chung-yong for still playing on the field, Ki Sung-yueng responded with a smile, saying, "Actually, I envy (Koo) Ja-cheol for living a new life."
+When Koo Ja-cheol, who has transitioned into administration after retirement, told reporters that he envied Ki Sung-yueng and Lee Chung-yong for still playing on the field, Ki Sung-yueng replied, "Actually, I envy (Koo) Ja-cheol for living a new life," bringing laughter to the scene.

-He also left sincere words of support for his younger teammates ahead of the North America World Cup.
-Ki Sung-yueng said, "I hope the talented players of this generation prove their worth through this tournament and seize opportunities to transfer to even better teams."
+He also left heartfelt encouragement for his younger teammates ahead of the North America World Cup.
+Ki Sung-yueng said, "I hope the much more talented players of this generation prove their value through this tournament and seize opportunities to transfer to better teams."
 He added, "The result of the first match will be the biggest turning point for the remaining group stage schedule."

-When asked if he ever regretted retiring from the Lee Reun (CEO) team, Ki Sung-yueng stated firmly, "I made the right decision at the time, so I have never once regretted it.
+When asked if he ever regretted retiring from the Lee Reun (CEO) team, Ki Sung-yueng stated, "I made the right decision at the time, so I have never regretted it for a single moment.
 In fact, thanks to retirement, I was able to extend my playing career even longer."
 He further added, "Now that I am no longer in that position, I think I can watch the World Cup with a relaxed mind."

 Son Heung-min, captain of the South Korean national football team. /Photo=NEWSIS